Prince of Persia (2008 video game): Epilogue

 In Epilogue, an optional expansion pack set after the main story, it is shown that the Prince and Elika survive, and retreat to an underground palace.
-Elika, furious with the Prince for dooming the world to save her, abandons him.
-However, they both end up battling Elika's father once again.
+Elika, furious with the Prince for dooming the world to save her.
+She abandons him but they both reunite and end up battling Elika's father once again.
 They escape, and attempt to leave the palace alive.
 While on their way, Elika shows her frustration with the Prince multiple times, believing bringing her back was not worth the price of the evil it unleashed.
 The Prince counters that by freeing her, they "stand a chance" against Ahriman.
 In a final battle against Elika's father, the Prince defeats him by impaling him on spikes, a visual reference to the original Prince of Persia game.
 In the end, Elika leaves the Prince to search for her people and the Prince is left alone with a bloodthirsty Ahriman seeking revenge.